QUALITY ENGINEERING

 - to design an efficient experimental plan to get quality improvement;

-- to know the basics of Minitab® and JMP® software quality tools and to know the R software basics.
+- to know the basics of Minitab® software quality tools and to know the R software basics.

 Learning is based on theory classes and practice sessions.
 Practice sessions consist of solving numerical problems/class works and attending digital labs on real industrial cases.